-Why cruise Portugal
+Why choose Portugal cruises

-Best places to visit in Portugal
+Portugal cruises: Best places to visit in Portugal

 Vila Nova de Gaia

 Pretty little Pinhão is a charming town in the heart of Portugal’s wine country and a popular stop on Duoro river cruises.
-Surrounded by sweeping hillsides and terraces of port wine and Vino Verde vineyards, the town is perfect for a day trip either as part of a river cruise or trip from Porto.
+Surrounded by sweeping hillsides and terraces of port wine and Vino Verde vineyards, the town is perfect for a day trip either as part of a Portugal river cruise or a trip from Porto.
 Visiting Pinhão is all about chilling out, eating and drinking and exploring charming sights like the charming train station with its hand-painted tiles (or azulejo) depicting the grape harvest.
-Pinhão is also a fantastic base for exploring the many surrounding vineyards and enjoying tours and tastings, like nearby Quinta do Bomfim, Quinta da Foz and Quinta da Roêda.
+Pinhão is also a fantastic base for exploring the many surrounding vineyards and enjoying tours and tastings, for instance at nearby Quinta do Bomfim, Quinta da Foz and Quinta da Roêda.

 Guimarães is the oldest city in Portugal and possibly the best day trip from Porto.
 Located in northern Portugal, the city is a Unesco World Heritage Site and full of medieval and historical buildings and castles, so many in fact that the town feels like an open-air museum.
 Guimarães is a treasure trove of palaces and well-preserved medieval buildings, like the hilltop Guimarães Castle – an imposing 10th-century fortress – and the resorted Dukes of Bragança Palace, a leafy medieval estate built in the style of a French chateau.
 Inside the Dukes of Bragança Palace visitors will find a fascinating museum of weapons and tapestries.

-Best things to do in Portugal
+Portugal cruises: Best things to do in Portugal